Exponential mixing for the randomly forced NLS equation

 \subsubsection{Parabolic equations}

 The research on mixing starts with the interest on parabolic equations.
 A typical model is the 2D Navier--Stokes system:

 First results can be found in, e.g.~\cite{EM-01, Hairer-02,FM-95}.
-Exploiting Malliavin calculus and smoothing properties of Markov semigroup, Hairer and Mattingly \cite{HM-06,HM-08} establish exponential mixing for (\ref{NS-problem}) when the noise $\eta$ is white in time and degenerate in Fourier modes.
-Liu and Lu \cite{LL-25} addresses the issue in which (\ref{NS-problem}) is also driven by a quasi-periodic deterministic force.
-More recently, using coupling method and control theory, Shirikyan \cite{Shi-15} proves exponential mixing for (\ref{NS-problem}) with interior localized noise (see also \cite{Shi-21} for boundary noise), Kuksin, Nersesyan and Shirikyan \cite{KNS-20} deal with the setting where $\eta$ is bounded Haar noise, and Nersesyan \cite{Ner-22} treats the case where (\ref{NS-problem}) is defined on an unbounded domain.
-The works \cite{KNS-20,Shi-15,Shi-21,Ner-22} convey a link between mixing and controllability.
+Exploiting Malliavin calculus and smoothing properties of Markov semigroup, Hairer and Mattingly \cite{HM-06,HM-08} establish exponential mixing for (\ref{NS-problem}) when the noise $\eta$ is white in time and highly-degenerate in Fourier modes.
+Liu and Lu \cite{LL-25} address the issue in which (\ref{NS-problem}) is also driven by a quasi-periodic deterministic force.
+Using coupling method and control theory, Shirikyan \cite{Shi-15} proves exponential mixing for (\ref{NS-problem}) with interior localized noise (see also \cite{Shi-21} for boundary noise), Kuksin, Nersesyan and Shirikyan \cite{KNS-20} deal with the setting where $\eta$ is bounded Haar noise, and Nersesyan \cite{Ner-22} treats the case where (\ref{NS-problem}) is defined on an unbounded domain.
+These works \cite{KNS-20,Shi-15,Shi-21,Ner-22} convey a link between mixing and controllability.

 We remark that \cite{Shi-15} provides a first result on the localized noise which we also consider in this paper.
 More recently, Nersesyan \cite{Nersesyan-24} establishes exponential mixing for the complex Ginzburg--Landau equation driven by spatially localized Haar noise that involves only a few Fourier modes.
 For further research it is of great interest to consider exponential mixing for the NLS with noise localized both in physical space and Fourier modes.